 - Fast Cover Some insurers don't leave much room for intererepration.
 Fast cover says it won't cover you "If you were under the influence of drugs or alcohol."
 It doesn't outline how it can make this determination.

 Methanol poisoning and travel insurance

 Methanol poisoning occurs when someone consumes homemade alcohol containing methanol, a pure form of alcohol similar to ethanol.
 Not normally present in commercially produced spirits, methanol is converted by the body into a toxin called formic acid.
-This can build up in the blood and cause kidney failure, heart problems, liver damage, blindness, nerve and brain damage and ultimately death and as little as three teaspoons is all it takes.
+This can build up in the blood and cause kidney failure, heart problems, liver damage, blindness, nerve and brain damage and ultimately death.

-Travellers to South East Asian holiday destinations such as Bali and Thailand are considered most at risk of methanol poisoning due to widespread home brewing of spirits and substitution of drinks by disreputable bar owners.
+Methanol poisoning can happen anywhere, but travellers to South Eastasian holiday destinations such as Bali and Thailand are considered most at risk.
+This is due to widespread home brewing of spirits and substitution of drinks by disreputable bar owners.
 Authorities warn that the best way to guard against methanol poisoning is to be wary of offers of free or discounted drinks and not to drink anything unless it comes from a sealed bottle or can.

 How is methanol poisoning treated?

 If you suspect that you've unknowingly drank methanol, you'll need to seek medical assistance as soon as possible.
 Medical professionals usually administer ethanol or fomepizole, both of which will prevent formic acid building up in the body.